-The Competition shall take place in accordance with these Regulations, the Constitution of the ITF Limited, the Rules of Tennis adopted by the ITF, and the ITF Junior Team Competition Code of Conduct.
-In submitting an entry, a National Association, and its team members, including the Captain, automatically undertakes to abide by and fulfil all its obligations under the above Rules and Regulations.
-Any National Association, and its team members, including the Captain, failing to honour this undertaking shall be subject to penalties.
+The Competition shall take place in accordance with these Regulations, the Constitution of the ITF Limited, the Rules of Tennis adopted by the ITF, the ITF Junior Team Competition Code of Conduct, ITF Welfare Policy and the Duties and Procedure for Officials (together the "Rules and Regulations").
+In submitting an entry, a National Association and its Team Members automatically undertakes to abide by and fulfil all its obligations under the above Rules and Regulations.
+Any National Association, or Team Member that fails to honour this undertaking shall be subject to penalties pursuant to the Rules and Regulations.

-In submitting an entry to the Competition, a National Association, its officers, directors, employees and its team members agree, as a condition of entry, that subject to the limits set out below, for themselves, their executors, administrators, heirs and personal representatives, all claims of any kind, nature and description are waived, including past, present or future claims and injuries, if any sustained in travelling to or from, or participating in the Competition, against the ITF, the Host Nations, the Regional Associations, as well as officials and sponsors of the Competition.
+In submitting an entry to the Competition, a National Association, its officers, directors, employees and Team Members agree, as a condition of entry, that subject to the limits set out below, for themselves, their executors, administrators, heirs and personal representatives, all claims of any kind, nature and description are waived, including past, present or future claims and injuries, if any sustained in travelling to or from, or participating in the Competition, against the ITF, the Host Nations, the Regional Associations, as well as officials and sponsors of the Competition.